 What kind of sled are you riding?

 Sled manufacturers have responded by designing engines that use less oil than engines built a few years ago.
-On many newer sleds, the on-board computer can adjust the fuel/oil ratio on the fly, depending on riding conditions, allowing sled makers to tune their engines to produce fewer emissions.
+On many newer sleds, the on-board computer can adjust the fuel/oil ratio on the fly, depending on riding conditions, allowing sled makers to tune their engines for reduced emissions.

 In one promotional video, Arctic Cat says its C-TEC2 engine can operate on ratios as high as 65:1, depending on conditions.